KewKalustian/spotify_charts_scraper/README.md

 ## Future directions

 This app will continously be updated.
 Soon an update will be released with major performance improvements.
-So stay tuned for further updates!
+So stay tuned!
 In this vein, feel also free to do pull requests.

 ## How to cite